 Know your limits

-A Victorian RFL is not valid in other states so check if you need a licence if you intend to fish interstate.
+A Victorian RFL is not valid in other states or territories so check if you need a licence if you intend to fish interstate.

 If you plan on doing any fishing across the NSW border, you may need to pay the NSW recreational fishing fee.

 This link will take you to the relevant NSW recreational fishing page.